 In 2019, a global, non-profit called EAT published what is called the EAT-Lancet Plate.
 This plate shows what a sustainable diet looks like.
 It's not only a healthy diet for the planet, but it's also a healthy diet for us.
 The plate shows a typical suggested daily intake of food across the various food groups.

 The diet is not unlike a traditional Mediterranean diet.
-Whilst we can still eat meat, fruit and vegetables need to be the new main course and become the biggest food group we eat.
+Whilst we can still eat a modest amount of meat and dairy, fruit and vegetables need to be the new main course and become the biggest food group we eat.

 The amount of red meat is reduced and would be the equivalent of a burger once a week or a big juicy steak once a month.
 It also suggests two servings of fish a week and one small serving of dairy a day.